 Scotland is a land of myth, legend and history, where ancient peaks reach for the skies and deep glens hold secrets of a bygone age.
 Vibrant cities are rich in culture and rural wilderness areas allow you to escape from the rat race and the hustle and bustle of modern life.

-While you will need a lot longer to truly get to know this beautiful and fascinating country, this three day Scotland itinerary will allow you to see some of the most famous and interesting sites and get a brief introduction to the wonders that Scotland can bestow (see more wonders here).
+Is it is possible to explore Scotland in 3 days?
+Yes, it is.
+While you will need a lot longer to truly get to know this beautiful and fascinating country, this 3 day Scotland itinerary will allow you to see some of the most famous and interesting sites and get a brief introduction to the wonders that Scotland can bestow.

 3 Day Scotland Itinerary

-You will begin your tour in Edinburgh, before making your way northwards to the Scottish Highlands, and on to the much-lauded Isle of Skye.
+You will begin your 3 day Scotland itinerary in Edinburgh, before making your way northwards to the Scottish Highlands, and on to the much-lauded Isle of Skye.

 Edinburgh is Scotland’s enticing and exciting capital.
 It is a place that changes swiftly not just from year to year but from day to day.
 It is a city of quick-changing mood.
 One moment it can cloud over and feel atmospheric and full of ghosts.
 At the next, the sun can shine, the crowds come out, and it feels like the vibrant, cultural haven that it has become.